marie-jakob/mesdt/README.md

 ```

 The estimated marginal means show that participants’ discriminability
-was descriptively higher in trials where a pay raise was denied
+was descriptively lower in trials where a pay raise was denied
 ($d' = 1.72$) than for cases where one was granted ($d' = 1.80$).
 We can
 see a similar pattern for response bias, with a smaller, that is, more
 liberal response criterion in “denied” cases ($\lambda = 0.127$) than in